ChenAvra/stanceProject/README.md

 On each run, you can select algorithms for comparison and one dataset each time.

-The system will display results of each algorithm and compare the results aswell.
+The system will display the results of each algorithm and compare the results aswell.

 To run the backend please follow the instructions step by step (order is important):